grdw/lorikeet/_drafts/2016-12-21-rod-hamilton-and-tiffany-seal-versatile-ambience.md

 <p>
   Rod Hamilton and Tiffany Seal are two musicians from Baltimore, Maryland.
-  And 'Versatile Ambience", which is released by Ehse Records, is their first physical release.
-There were some other songs they did together but they're only available from their soundcloud page
+  And 'Versatile Ambience", which is released by Ehse Records, is their first physical release they did together.
+There were some other songs they did together but they're only available from their Soundcloud page
   <a href="https://soundcloud.com/rod_and_tiffany" target="_blank">[2]</a>
   The music on this record can be described as improvisational, ambient, electronic.
   It also contains hints of field recordings and some spoken word.